Orbit Logo

 Orbit Logo 2006

 In 2006, Wrigley again used the 1970s logo design for its main brand, Orbit.
-This decision helped reinforce the brand’s original values and its history of providing fresh breath to its customers.
+This decision helped reinforce the brand’s original values and its history of providing customers with fresh breath.
 The logo from the 1970s was simple and conveyed the idea of being available to everyone.

 2007 – 2011